easonwong-de/Adaptive-Tab-Bar-Colour/src/_locales/en/amo.md

 **Safety Reminder:**

 Beware of malicious web UIs: Please distinguish between the browser’s UI and the web UI.
-See [The Line of Death](https://textslashplain.com/2017/01/14/the-line-of-death/).
+For more information, see [The Line of Death](https://textslashplain.com/2017/01/14/the-line-of-death/).
 (Thanks to [u/KazaHesto](https://www.reddit.com/user/KazaHesto/))

 Feel free to star this project on GitHub: [https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour)